kkasputis/CustomerQueue/README.md

 When the app is launched admin user is created.
 You can add and remove specialists with admin via admin page.
 ADMIN credentials: username: admin; password: 123;

-Anyone can book a ticket and see tickets information(specialist name, ticket code, time of meeting, time left or if specialist is ready to see him) providing ticket code.
+Anyone can book a ticket and see tickets information(specialist name, ticket code, time of meeting, time left or if specialist is ready to see him) providing a ticket code.
 Ajax checks if specialist is ready to see customer every 5 seconds.

-Any registered user can see "Display Board" which show active meetings and 5 upcoming meetings.
+Any registered user can see "Display Board" which shows active meetings and 5 upcoming meetings.
 Board refreshes information every 5 seconds using ajax.
 Also, any registered user can change password in "Profile" section.

 If you are logged in as USER you can also see all your tickets in "Profile" section.